VelvetToroyashi/Silk/README.md

 ## **Development**
-Silk!
-Is an open source bot, obviously, and if you know C#, you're more than welcome to contribute!
+Silk! is an open-source bot, and if you know C#, you're more than welcome to contribute!
 If you're on the server, and your PR gets merged, you get a nice light blue role on the server to signify your contributions.
 Active contributors are given a special role as well.

 ### **Resources**
 - [PostgreSQL](https://www.postgresql.org/)